Frost: Protection methods

+Such measures need to be applied with discretion, as they may do more harm than good; for example, spraying crops with water can cause damage if the plants become overburdened with ice.

 Frost-free areas

 Frost-free areas are found mainly in the lowland tropics, where they cover almost all land except at altitudes above about 3000 m near the equator and around 2000 m in the semiarid areas in tropical regions.
 Some areas on the oceanic margins of the subtropics are also frost-free, as are highly oceanic areas near windward coasts.
 The most poleward frost-free areas are the lower altitudes of the Azores, Île Amsterdam, Île Saint-Paul, and Tristan da Cunha.

 In the contiguous United States, southern Florida around Miami Beach and the Florida Keys are the only reliably frost-free areas, as well as the Channel Islands off the coast of California.
 The hardiness zones in these regions are 11a and 11b.

 Permafrost

 Permafrost is a layer of frozen earth underground which never heats above freezing even during summer months, remaining frozen year round.
 Although not frost in the atmospheric sense, it consists of dirt, soil, sand, rocks, clay, or organic matter (peat) bound firmly together by ice crystals, making the material very hard and difficult to penetrate.
 Permafrost exists in the colder climates of the Arctic and Antarctic, such as Russia, Canada, Alaska, Norway, Greenland, or Antarctica, where the warmer conditions of summer are insufficient to penetrate the insulation of the Earth to reach deep enough to thaw the permafrost layer.
 The permafrost may begin from the surface of the ground or many meters beneath it, and may extend from just a meter to over a thousand meters in thickness.
 Permafrost contains a significant portion of the Earth's water and carbon, and prevents surface water from penetrating very deep into the ground, making it responsible in part for the typical taiga and spruce bog environments common in northern latitudes.